reallowcut/DjangoSweetShop/README.md

 5. Open a pull request

 Don't forget to give the project a star if you find it useful!

-## License

-SweetShop is distributed under the MIT License.
-See `LICENSE.txt` for more information.

 ## Contact